Welcome to Scream Logbook

 It is hosted on SouceForge.

-Like most other C project, run ./configure && make && make install
+Like most other C project, run ./configure && make && make install in the soure code directory.

 Elinks